-Loaf is proud to bring real bread back to Stirchley.
+Loaf is proud to bring Real Bread* back to Stirchley.
 We make beautiful wholesome bread slowly, with passion and care, without artificial additives.
-We specialise in sourdough (rye and wheat) and other artisan breads such as brioche and ciabatta, but you’ll also find great white and wholemeal loaves in our bakery every Tuesday – Saturday.
+We specialise in sourdough (rye and wheat) and other artisan breads such as focaccia and baguettes, but you’ll also find great white and wholemeal loaves in our bakery every Tuesday – Saturday.
 Visit our on-site bakery and watch the magic happen.

 OPENING HOURS @ Stirchley Stores:

 Monday 23rd December 2 – 7pm